The Production, Purpose, and Ideology of Deuteronomy

 The group intends to produce two volumes and submit them for publication in the period from April, 2017-June 2020.
 One will be a co-authored volume by the core group members and one a co-edited volume based on revised, peer-reviewed papers presented as part of the programme of the consultation, The Core of Deuteronomy, to be held at the annual meetings of the European Association of Biblical Studies in the summers of 2017 and 2018.

-The first joint meeting of the group will take place in Oslo in June, 2017, pending reception of financing.
+The first joint meeting of the group will take place in Oslo 28 and 29 May, 2017, pending reception of financing.
 This will be a strategic planning meeting as well as the occasion where brainstorming about the jointly authored book will take place and writing responsibilities assigned.
 A second meeting is planned for the afternoon immediately after the EABS meeting in Berlin, 11 August, 2017 to discuss the edited volume.

 Through its members, the research group hosted by the Faculty of Theology is linked with a number of professional organizations.
 These include the European Association of Biblical Studies, the Society of Biblical Literature (USA), The Society for Old Testament Study (UK), Norsk gammeltestamentlig selskap (Norwegian Old Testament Society), and the Palestine Exploration Fund (UK).